 But no matter what you do, you’re gonna have labor pains.
 And when they come you’ll do just about anything to make it easier!

 Now, unfortunately, you can’t make them go away (unless you get an epidural).
 But if you’re wanting to go for a more natural labor and birthing experience then you need NATURAL WAYS of helping you cope with labor pains!

-So here I’ve gathered some of the best labor tips to help pregnant women get through labor!
+So here I’ve gathered some of the best labor tips for first-time moms to help pregnant women get through labor!

-These tips are perfect for whether you are a first-time or second-time mom!
+These tips are also perfect for second-time moms too.